Electrical Safety Do’s and Don'ts You Really Should Be Following

 If you have a faulty plug socket or switch in your home that doesn’t work, then there’s likely to be a good reason for that.
 What’s more it could also be the symptom of a larger problem.
 With this in mind do have a qualified electrician take a look.
 If it’s something simple, the chances are it won’t cost much to fix.
 On the flip side, if it’s a symptom of something more problematic, at least you know that the overall problem is going to be rectified, safeguarding you from potential danger.

 If you’re in any way concerned about any form of electrical safety, whether it be wiring, plugs, or circuits in your home or would like to book a safety inspection test then contact Static Electrics.
-We’re an experienced team who have been serving the residents and businesses of Brisbane and the suburbs for many years.
+We’re an experienced team of electricians who have been serving the residents and businesses of Brisbane and the suburbs for many years.
 Contact us on 0429 139 039 fort a no-obligation quote.